 Debbie has a BA in Economics from Trinity College in Connecticut and an MBA from the Wharton School of Business.
 During her years at Wharton, Debbie co-authored the business plan for Capital Educators with Phil.
 She also worked in admissions, gaining considerable insight into all aspects of the application process.
 That experience provided the foundation for our Virtual Admission™ college application workshop.
 Debbie continues to teach classes, manage the finances, and do strategic planning for CapEd.

 Before life at CapEd, Matt grew up in South Carolina and majored in International Relations and Chinese at the University of Pennsylvania.
 He started teaching CapEd classes on weekends as an undergrad, and came on full time when he graduated in 2009.
 Throughout his career, Matt has participated in every facet of our programs, from instruction, to administration, materials development, and business strategy.
 When he’s not at work, he spends time with his two children and beloved bicycle.

 Dr. April Albertine began working for Capital Educators in 1998, when she was hired as one of our first math instructors.
 After graduating from Georgetown University, she worked for several years as the Director of our Rockville courses before transitioning into a more technical role.
-As our primary software engineer, April designed the software that we use to diagnose students’ strengths and weaknesses based on their practice exams.
+As our primary software engineer and statistician, April designed the software that we use to diagnose students’ strengths and weaknesses based on their practice exams.
 In her current role as the Director of Technology for CapEd, she continues to develop our diagnostic software to reflect the changing SAT, while overseeing all behind-the-scenes technical aspects of our courses.
-April juggles these responsibilities while simultaneously raising three young children and consulting on education policy at the World Bank.
+April juggles these responsibilities while simultaneously raising three young children and and maintaining her historic house.